How Has The Hospitality Industry Evolved Since Its Origins?

 Embrace sustainability as part of your business model

-Over the past two decades, the hospitality industry has experienced significant growth, with international arrivals doubling from 600 million to over 1.4 billion in 2016.
 In 2018, the travel and tourism industry saw a growth of 3.9%, outpacing that of the global economy (3.2%).
 In that same year, the hospitality and travel industry accounted for one out of every ten employment opportunities – bringing the number of hospitality professionals to a remarkable 319 million.
+End of 2019 we were filled with excitement and optimism about the amazing tourism opportunities and growth that the new decade will bring.

 Travel and tourism may be up as global levels of wealth increase, but there are fewer qualified hospitality workers across the entire industryand the ever evolving market dynamics are leading to the creation of brand new types of jobs in the sector.